drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### A Phe-Phe Mimic of Substance P
 *[nce]: New Chemical Entity: a compound not previously described.

-By looking at the 2D formulas of CGP47899 and Substance P, the 3D mimicry between these two structures is not immediately apparent.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/phe-phe-mimic-substance-p-baaef03d'><i class='fa fa-play' aria-hidden='true'></i></button>By looking at the 2D formulas of CGP47899 and Substance P, the 3D mimicry between these two structures is not immediately apparent.
 The central Phe7-Phe8 structure of the peptide is fully drawn, to indicate which fragment of substance P was addressed to be mimicked.
 The 3D superimposition of the two molecules is shown on the following page.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer